-Question II.E.1: Given a basic network architecture, how should one classify monitoring tasks?
+Question II.E.1: In a given network, what events should be monitored?
 Explore the mapping from classes of monitoring tasks to sets of measurement capabilities that enable these tasks to be done efficiently.
 Explore the inverse of this mapping: Given a set of measurement capabilities, classify the monitoring tasks that these capabilities support.